aurabx/runbeam-cli/docs/commands.md

 ## Harmony Commands

-These commands are used to manage Harmony instances via the management API.
+These commands are used to manage Harmony instances via the management API and to integrate them with Runbeam Cloud.

 ### harmony:add